Serapion-GmbH/claire-documentation/content/overview.md

 ### 3. Content Creation & Ideation
 **Problem:** Content creators, writers, and marketers often face creative blocks or require assistance in generating ideas and writing drafts.
-**Solution:** Nova assists in brainstorming, generating new ideas, and refining content for various mediums, from articles to marketing materials.
-Chatbots powered by Nova can serve as virtual writing assistants, suggesting improvements or even drafting full content based on prompts.
+**Solution:** Claire assists in brainstorming, generating new ideas, and refining content for various mediums, from articles to marketing materials.
+Chatbots powered by Claire can serve as virtual writing assistants, suggesting improvements or even drafting full content based on prompts.
 **Key Benefits:**
 - Accelerated content creation process
 - Improved idea generation and brainstorming